 |Tips on Photographing Pets

-way you'll have many different angles and poses to choose from.
-If you're using a digital camera, use the highest
+you'll have many different angles and poses to choose from.
+If you're using a digital camera, use the highest resolution

-resolution setting on your camera.
-If you're photographing a pet, try to have someone hold the pet while you take the
+setting on your camera.
+If you're photographing a pet, try to have someone hold the pet while you take the photos.
+It's easier

 Get on the same level as your subject as photos taken from above can't be used for a portrait.
 Try to get as close as